amit-0333/DSA-WITH-PYTHON/README.md

 ---

-## 🙏 Credits
+##  Credits

 The notes and learning resources in this repository are based on teachings from:

 **Priya Bhatia — FAANG Batch Tutor**

 Full credit goes to her for the original content and structured explanations.
-I have only organized and uploaded these notes for my personal learning and revision.
+I have only organized and uploaded these notes for my **personal learning and revision**.

 ---

 ## ⚠️ Disclaimer

-* This repository is for **educational purposes only**.
+This repository is for **educational purposes only**.
-* If any content ownership issue arises, please contact me.
+If any content ownership issue arises, please contact me.
 I will update or remove the content.

 ---